Finding Summer Internships for High School Students

 How to Find Online Internships for High School Students

-Searching online for internships for high school students is a good way to start.
-At the Indeed.com site, you can search for “internship” plus any field that interests you and narrow the search to the location where you want to work.
-Monster.com allows the same search parameters.
-Or, you can use a general search engine to search with the name of an organization you are interested in plus “internships.”
+Searching online for internships for high school students is a place to start.
+Job search sites like Indeed.com or Monster.com, students can search for “internship” plus any field that interests them and narrow the search to the location where they want to work.
+Or they can use a general search engine to search with the name of an organization they are interested in plus “internships.”
 (See below for several resources with internship listings.)

-If you’re having trouble finding an internship that fits you, you might have to get creative.
-Think about what kind of job you want, and then start looking around your community for people and places that offer that kind of work.
+If your student is having trouble finding an internship that fits, they might have to get creative.
+Think about what kind of job they want or the skills they would like to improve, and then try looking around in the community for people and places that offer that kind of work.
+If your student is interested in business, for example, they may want to improve their soft skills like time management or verbal communication, by working with a local entrepreneur to get first-hand experience.

-You can also contact local businesses directly to inquire about internship opportunities.
-Ask to speak to the owner or manager and tell them what you are looking for.
+They can also contact local businesses directly to inquire about internship opportunities by asking to speak to the owner or manager and describe what they are looking for.

-But before you start asking people to employ you or refer you for a job, you need to be ready to explain what you offer.
+But before students start asking for an internship, they first need to be ready to explain what they can offer.

-What You’ll Need to Get a High School Internship
+What You’ll Need to Get an Internship in High School

-Prepare to land the summer internship that’s perfect for you by first crafting a resume and an “elevator pitch.”
+Students can prepare to land the summer internship that’s perfect for them by first crafting an “elevator pitch,” a resume, and interview skills.

-• Take two copies of your resume in case the interviewer doesn’t have one and so you can read along as they refer to it.
+• Bring two copies of their resume in case the interviewer doesn’t have one and so they can read along as they refer to it.

-• Take a pad and pen so you can take notes.
+• Take a pad and pen to take notes.

-• Arrive about 15 minutes early and turn off your cellphone.
+• Arrive about 15 minutes early with their cellphone off or silenced.

 • Present a positive attitude and enthusiasm for the job.

-• Treat the interview like a conversation—answer the interviewer’s questions, but also ask your own, such as additional details about the job duties and what projects or initiatives are currently or soon to be underway.
-Be prepared to discuss your online high school experience.
+• Treat the interview like a conversation—answer the interviewer’s questions, but also have some of their own prepared, such as additional details about the job duties and what projects or initiatives are currently or soon to be underway.

-• When finishing, thank the interviewer for their time and tell them you would enjoy the opportunity to work for the organization.
+• When finishing, thank the interviewer for their time.

 An online student searching for where to find internships for high school students.